ansible-network/network-engine/docs/directives/parser_directives.md

 called from playbooks.
 This is done for a variety of reasons but most notably to keep separation from the parsing logical and playbook execution.

-The `text_parser` works based on a set of directives that perform actions on structured data with the end result being a valid JSON structure that can be returned to the Ansible facts system.
+The `command_parser` works based on a set of directives that perform actions on structured data with the end result being a valid JSON structure that can be returned to the Ansible facts system.